cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.3.1v1
-Guest user access to the Power BI tenant SHOULD be disabled unless the agency mission requires the capability.
+Disable guest user access to the Power BI tenant unless the agency mission requires the capability.
-- _Rationale:_ TODO
+- _Rationale:_ Allowing a guest user to use a system is a risk, as even though a guest user can have a limited experience it is sometimes not possible to limit them enough to provide ample security while also allowing them to do their necessary tasks.
+Implementing this policy follows zero trust principles and limits unauthorized access.
 - _Last modified:_ June 2023

 ### Resources